phalcon-orphanage/docs/en/reference/models.rst

 Logging Low-Level SQL Statements
 --------------------------------
-Using high-level abstraction components such as :doc:`Phalcon_Model <../api/Phalcon_Model_Base>` to access a database, it is difficult to understand which statements are sent to the database system. :doc:`Phalcon_Model <../api/Phalcon_Model_Base>` is supported internally by :doc:`Phalcon_Db <../api/Phalcon_Db>`.
-Phalcon_Logger_ interacts with :doc:`Phalcon_Db <../api/Phalcon_Db>`, providing logging capabilities on the database abstraction layer, thus allowing us to log SQL statements as they happen.
+Using high-level abstraction components such as :doc:`Phalcon_Model <../api/Phalcon_Model_Base>` to access a database, it is difficult to understand which statements are sent to the database system. :doc:`Phalcon_Model <../api/Phalcon_Model_Base>` is supported internally by :doc:`Phalcon_Db <../api/Phalcon_Db>`. :doc:`Phalcon_Logger <../api/Phalcon_Logger>` interacts with :doc:`Phalcon_Db <../api/Phalcon_Db>`, providing logging capabilities on the database abstraction layer, thus allowing us to log SQL statements as they happen.

 .. code-block:: php